israelglory/Zekademy/README.md

 # Zekademy🔥 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com) [![Twitter Follow](https://img.shields.io/twitter/follow/kheeng_splash?style=social)](https://twitter.com/kheeng_splash)

 A Simple application that fetch users from the internet.
-The state management used for this project is GetX.
+The state management used for this project is GetX and it is responsive across all devices.
 You can simply test buy downloading the .apk file.

 Star⭐ the repo if you like what you see😉.